26 Polystrate fossils

 Menu back

 Time and again one finds fossil tree trunks, plants and animals, which extend through several geological layers (Polystrate fossils).
 The problem is that these layers are often attributed a radiometric age difference of several thousand or even tens of thousands of years.
-Thus, on the Hauenstein (in Switzerland) a fossil ichthyosaur was found, which extended through three layers.
-As a fish starts to decompose after only a few days, layers, such as the one on the Hauenstein, must have been laid down very quickly.
-A tree trunk must be encased within a few years or decades for it to be petrified before it disintegrates.
+Thus, on the Hauenstein (in Switzerland) an ichthyosaur fossil, which extended through three layers, was found.
+Since fish start to decompose within a few days, layers such as the one on the Hauenstein must have formed very quickly.
+A tree trunk must be encased within a few years, or decades, for it to become petrified; otherwise it disintegrates.

-The article “Hauenstein ichthyosaur puzzle solved?“ in the NZZ (Neue Zürcher newspaper) of 12 March 2004 makes it clear how the model of a billion year old Earth is taken for granted in the public media.
-The attempted explanation, that the ichthyosaur of Hauenstein was retroactively impelled through several layers by an ‘internal explosion’, is somewhat strange (1).
+The article “Hauenstein ichthyosaur puzzle solved?” in the NZZ (New Zurich Newspaper) on March 12, 2004, is an example of how the model of a billion-year-old Earth is taken for granted in the public media.
+The attempted explanation, that the ichthyosaur fossil of Hauenstein was retroactively impelled through several layers by an internal explosion, is somewhat strange (1).
 How could the carcass have remained completely undamaged?

-"Unusual means" in interdisciplinary research and collaboration would have given the answer to the embedding and fossilisation of the “Hauenstein Pig Head“.
-Apart from the classic methods of geology and palaeontology, forensic and veterinary medicine, gynaecology, marine biology and computer tomography, submarine technology and others were also employed (2).
+"Unusual means" in interdisciplinary research and collaboration provided the answer to the embedding and fossilisation of the “Hauensteiner Dickschädel”.
+Apart from the classic methods of geology and palaeontology, forensic and veterinary medicine, gynaecology, marine biology, computer tomography, submarine technology as well as other methods were employed (2).

-Certainly, the original paper by Hannes Hänggi and Achim G. Reisdorf has earned recognition (3).
-Assuming that the ichthyosaur really is 190 million years old and the layers through which it extends must be ascribed an age difference of more than just a few days, then they have worked out a valid explanation .
+The original paper by Hannes Hänggi and Achim G. Reisdorf has certainly earned recognition (3).
+Assuming that the ichthyosaur really is 190 million years old and that the layers through which it extends must be ascribed an age difference of more than just a few days, they have worked out a valid explanation.

-Yet which of thefollowing explanations is, in the final analysis, more plausible?
+Which of the following explanations is yet, in the final analysis, more plausible?

 a) The carcass was retroactively impelled through several layers and remained undamaged, or

-b) The limestone layers in which the fossil was found were laid down in a very short time .
+b) The limestone layers in which the fossil was found were laid down in a very short amount of time .

 Because Polystrate fossils, such as this fish, are by no means a rarity, all the common timetables should be critically assessed.